jedavies-dev/kiss-ppc64le/README.md

 # [KISS Linux](https://getkiss.org/) for powerpc64le

-This is a [KISS Linux](https://getkiss.org/) repository containing packages from the main KISS repos which have been patched to build on powerpc64le.
+This is a repository containing an unofficial port of [KISS Linux](https://getkiss.org/) to the powerpc64le TalosII platform.

 ## Installing KISS on powerpc64le